U.S. Stocks Drop on Worries About Growth

 By Paul Vigna and Max Bernhard

-The Dow Jones Industrial Average dropped about 500 points Wednesday as worries about a slowdown in the U.S. economy rattled markets to start the fourth quarter.
+The Dow Jones Industrial Average dropped nearly 600 points Wednesday as worries about a slowdown in the U.S. economy rattled markets to start the fourth quarter.

 Wednesday's private-sector jobs report, which showed the pace of job creation has slowed, added to the concerns about the health of the economy.